 15 Days of Darkness in November?
 It's not going to happen

 It just so happens that, lately, we've had some fairly active space weather.
-High speed particles streaming out of some large coronal holes on the Sun, along with a few week coronal mass ejections, have been interacting with Earth's magnetic field.
+High speed particles streaming out of a coronal hole on the Sun, along with a few coronal mass ejections - immense eruptions of matter that blast out during solar flares - have been interacting with Earth's magnetic field.
 This has sparked off some impressive displays of the Aurora Borealis over the past few weeks, which has been a delight for skywatchers and the rest of us as well, as it has meant a stream of amazing pictures showing up on social media.

 There is a persistent rumour on the internet, however, that has been spreading a particularly nasty (and entirely untrue!) story about the Sun.

-Supposedly, if this rumour were actually true, an "astronomical event" between Venus and Jupiter will touch off an explosion on the Sun, which will result in Earth plunging into darkness lasting for 15 days, starting on November 15 and ending on November 30.
+Supposedly, if this rumour is to be believed, an "astronomical event" between Venus and Jupiter will touch off an explosion on the Sun, which will result in Earth plunging into darkness lasting for 15 days, starting on November 15 and ending on November 30.

-Fortunately, there's nothing in this rumour that is even remotely plausible.
+Fortunately, there's nothing in this rumour that is even remotely believable.

-Second, the story stated that this would be due to "an astronomical event between Jupiter and Venus," which would involve an explosion of hydrogen gas from Jupiter, set off due to Jupiter's atmosphere becoming heated by light reflected off of Venus.
+Second, this story says that this will involve an explosion of hydrogen gas from Jupiter, set off due to Jupiter becoming heated by the proximity of Venus.

-A view of our solar system for November 15, 2016.
-The sizes of planets and Sun are exaggerated for detail.
+A view of our solar system, from Earth's perspective and from above, for November 13, 2015.
+Sizes of planets and Sun are exaggerated for detail.
 Credit: solarsystemscope.com

 Third, the story goes on to say that this gas, from Jupiter, would fall onto the surface of the Sun, causing an explosion.
 Furthermore, this explosion would provoke a reaction from the core of the Sun, causing it to release heat, which would "dim" the Sun's surface to a blue colour.

 The story uses a blue image of the Sun similar to the one shown to the right, supposedly as an example of what we would see.
-This view of the Sun, however, is from NASA's Solar Dynamics Observatory, and it actually shows an image where all the light is filtered out except from parts of the Sun that have temperatures around 2.8 million Kelvin, to highlight active regions of the Sun's corona.
+This filtered view of the Sun from NASA's Solar Dynamics Observatory actually shows temperatures around 2.8 million Kelvin, to highlight active regions of the Sun's corona.
 The Sun isn't actually blue at those temperatures, though.
-The SDO team simply used blue as a base colour for the image to set it apart from all of SDO's other views of the Sun.
+The SDO team only uses blue as a base colour for the image to set it apart from all of SDO's other views of the Sun.

 Just for the sake of argument, if a cloud of hydrogen from Jupiter were to actually make it to the Sun, we wouldn't even notice it.
 The idea of it setting off an explosion seems to imply that the gas would be much cooler than the Sun, and thus it would ignite.
 However, as the gas spiraled inward, its temperature would gradually rise as it was bathed in the Sun's radiation.
-By the time it arrived at the Sun's surface, it would be barely distinguishable from the rest of the ionized hydrogen boiling there.
-There is no reason why adding more heated, ionized hydrogen to the Sun's surface would set off any kind of explosion, let alone a massive reaction from the star's core.
+By the time it arrived there, it would be barely distinguishable from the rest of the ionized hydrogen boiling on Sun's surface.
+There is no reason why adding more heated, ionized hydrogen to the Sun's surface would set off any kind of explosion, let along a massive reaction from the star's core.